FueledByOCHD/Realms-Invasion-Info-Center/Mods/Aftermath/RI_Aftermath_Todo.md

 - Add item "Long Blade"
 - Add item "Raw Cotton"
 - Overhaul the current Crafting UI
+- Add ability to defind settings in shared
 - Overhaul and Use Realms Invasion 'Projects'

+### **Change Log**

+### V: 1.2.0
+- Added new Skill system to the game
+- Added new Player Handling logic for maninulating skills

+### V: 1.1.0
+- Updated to use Updated Core's versioning component
+- Added Majik essence stones

+### V: 1.0.0
+- Inital Release